 - Allowing an additional bedroom for a live-in aide.

-To meet the needs of persons with hearing impairments, TTD/TTY (text telephone display / teletype) communication will be available.
-(ADDITIONAL INFORMATION FORTH COMING)
+To meet the needs of persons with hearing impairments, TTD/TTY (text telephone display / teletype) communication is available at 312-461-0079

 To meet the needs of persons with vision impairments, large-print and audio versions of key program documents will be made available upon request.
 When visual aids are used in public meetings or presentations, or in meetings with CHA staff, one-on-one assistance will be provided upon request.

 Additional examples of alternative forms of communication are sign language interpretation; having material explained orally by staff; or having a third-party representative (a friend, relative or advocate, named by the applicant) to receive, interpret and explain housing materials and be present at all meetings.
 (ADDITIONAL INFORMATION FORTH COMING)

 Access to Services for Persons with Limited English Proficiency

 Language for Limited English Proficiency (LEP) Persons can be a barrier to accessing important benefits or services, understanding and exercising important rights, complying with applicable responsibilities, or understanding other information provided by the HCV program.
 Policies and procedures related to ensuring that LEP persons have meaningful access to CHA’s programs and services can be found in the Language Access Policy and Procedures document.